Lighthouse Launch

 Apply to Lighthouse Launch

 If you have a concrete idea and are ready to test it through real-world experimentation, you are invited to apply to Lighthouse Launch.
 You can also sign up for an information session to learn more before applying (see above).
-Applications will be assessed based on adherence to the eligibility criteria with priority afforded to past participants of KU Innovators, commitment to participate in all sessions, as well as the maturity level of the idea or solution proposed.
+Applications will be assessed based on adherence to the eligibility criteria.
+Priority will be afforded to past participants of KU Innovators, commitment of the founder(s) to participate in all sessions, initiatives or businesses started within the last 12 months, and team maturity (as assessed by, for example, team size).
+Applications will be scored quantitatively*.
+There is no specified number of seats that need to be granted.